quat1024/garden/garden/p2-bugs.md

 ### Laser cube / funnel collision, part 2

 If you place laser cube in a funnel it loses collision with players, just like in singleplayer.
+Then when you hold the cube and look straight down, your momentum will be [cancelled entirely](https://www.youtube.com/watch?v=61Cnb_wy9Qg).
+This can be used to hover in the air, fight against the force of a funnel, etc. This effect doesn't happen in singleplayer, only co-op.

-As a side effect, when P-Body holds this cube and looks straight down, its momentum will be cancelled.
-This can even be used to hover in the air.
+I believe the speedrunner types call it "Holding Laser Cube Levitation"

 ## Mapping errors